-The mystery over two magnificent ancient Greek statues remains — almost half a century after the day they were recovered off the coast of the Italian region of Calabria in August of 1972.
+The mystery over the Riace Bronzes, two magnificent ancient Greek statues, remains almost half a century after the day they were recovered off the coast of the Italian region of Calabria in August of 1972.

 Discovered by Stefano Mariottini in the town of Riace, the two statues were transported to the National Museum of Reggio Calabria, where they underwent an initial restoration that eliminated the layers of concretized sand coating them.

-Then subsequent restorations followed in Florence, and again in Reggio.
+Then, subsequent restorations followed in Florence and Reggio.

 Mystery of ancient Greek statues continues

-They have almost the same height, around two meters, and they are both nudes – an emblem of divine or heroic status – and their stance is the same (the right leg is straight, the left is bent).
+They have almost the same height, around two meters and are both nudes—an emblem of divine or heroic status—and their stance is the same (the right leg is straight, the left is bent).

-Originally they were accompanied by arms as well: helmets, coats of arms (supported by the bent left arm) and a lance (held by the lowered right hand).
+Originally, they were accompanied by arms, as well, including helmets, coats of arms (supported by the bent left arm), and a lance (held by the lowered right hand).

-The anatomical details of the ancient Greek statues are represented with extreme precision — the veins and arteries are visible — and their powerful musculature radiates both strength and the perfection of the human form.
+The anatomical details of the ancient Greek statues are represented with extreme precision, and the veins and arteries are visible.
+Their powerful musculature radiates both strength and the perfection of the human form.

 “Bronze B” has a smoother head, sloping upward to better accommodate the Corinthian helmet, which is raised above his head to reveal the face.